-Abuja).
+After the COVID-19 pandemic started in Nigeria in February 2020, the Federal Government imposed lockdown in March in three key states (Lagos, Ogun, and the Federal Capital Territory, Abuja).
 Governors of other states also imposed local lockdowns in their regions beginning from April 2020.
 This led to severe restrictions on religious gatherings in almost the entire country.
 In Plateau State, for instance, the number of participants at any religious or social gathering was limited to no more than 50, depending on the size of the worship place (Moti and Vambe 2020, 529).
 The situation presented an entirely new experience for Nigerian believers, regardless their religious affiliation.

-Theologically, the Qur'an emphasizes the importance of the mosque as a worship place [8] where Muslims are expected to remember and glorify Allah (Qur'an: 24: 36), while the Hadith and Sunnah of the Prophet highlight the necessity to conduct daily and weekly worship in congregations (Sabiq 1995, 181).
+Theologically, the Qur'an emphasizes the importance of a mosque as a worship place where Muslims are expected to remember and glorify Allah (Qur'an: 24: 36), while the Hadith and Sunnah of the Prophet highlight the necessity to conduct the daily and weekly worship in congregations (Sabiq 1995, 181).
 For example, the Prophet emphasized in one of his Hadith that: "Praying in congregation is better with twenty-six rewards than praying alone by an individual" (Yusuf 2009, 113).
+Yusuf Sa'ad Mahmud (2009, 113) stressed that during the early period of the Islamic history, congregational worship was a requirement for every male Muslim.
 This form of worship has become a norm for Muslims everywhere in the world.

-The Maliki school of thought7, to which Muslims in Nigeria belong, emphasizes the importance of praying together in mosques, standing in rows, shoulder to shoulder.
-The nineteenthcentury Islamic reform of Usman Danfodio8 further strengthened the culture of communal worship among Muslims in northern Nigeria.
-With the emergence of the Izala reform movement in 1978, the tradition of congregational prayer in mosques became even firmer, and loudspeakers started to be used to invite Muslims to attend congregational worship.
-Worshippers are regularly checked by mosque volunteers to make sure that they form proper rows and can touch each other.
+The Maliki school of thought, to which Muslims in Nigeria belong, emphasizes the importance of praying together in mosques, standing in rows, arm in arm.
+The nineteenth-century Islamic reform of Usman Danfodio in northern Nigeria further strengthened the culture of communal worship among the Muslims.
+With the emergence of the Izala reform movement in 1978, the tradition of congregational prayer in mosques has become even firmer, and the loudspeakers started to be used to invite Muslims to attend congregational worship since then.
+Worshippers are regularly checked by mosque volunteers to make sure that the worshippers form proper rows and can touch each other.
 At the end of the prayer, worshippers exchange the salām (peace) greetings followed by the shaking of hands to sustain brotherhood in faith.

 There is a similar focus on communal worship among Christians in Nigeria.
-Most of them [10] attend it on Sunday, although they can gather in the church throughout the week as well.
-Christian worship in church includes songs of praise, formal prayers, readings from the Bible, singing, and sermons by a priest or a pastor.
-When we discussed its importance with several Protestant ministers, Pastor Lucky Pam of the COCIN Church in Jos emphasized that worship in the congregation always bring blessings.
-A pastor of ECWA church in Gombe, Bitrus Maji, quoted verses from the Bible (e.g., Matthew 18: 20 and Psalm 99: 5) to show the importance of worshipping together in the church.
+Most of them attend communal worship on Sunday, although they can gather also throughout the week.
+Christian worship in the church includes songs of praise, formal prayers, readings from the Bible, singing, and sermons by a priest or a pastor.
+When we discussed its importance with several Protestant ministers, Pastor Lucky Pam of the COCIN Church in Jos, emphasized that worship in congregation always bring blessings.
+A pastor of ECWA church in Gombe, Bitrus Maji, quoted verses from the Bible (e.g., Matthew 18: 20 and Psalm 99: 5) to show the importance of worshipping together in the Church.

-During the lockdown in Spring 2020, all forms of mass gatherings were suspended, including congregational worship in mosques and churches.
-The ban was gradually relaxed from May 2020, and by the end of June it was eventually lifted, but new regulations restricted the number of worshippers (maximum of 50 in some places, depending on the size of the mosque or church) and stipulated the distance of two meters between them.
-After five months of strict restrictions, the regulations began to ease gradually, and eventually life returned to normal toward the end of 2020.
+During the lockdown in Spring 2020, all forms of mass gatherings were suspended including congregational worship in mosques and churches.
+When the ban was eventually lifted, new regulations restricted number of worshippers (maximum 50 in some places, depending on the size of the mosque or church) and stipulated the distance of two meters between them.
+Hence,